araichev/pyclub/README.rst

 Homework 2
 ===========
-Theme: Pandas and GTFS
+| Theme: Pandas and GTFS
-Due: 2016-11-15
+| Due: 2016-11-15

+1. In your PyClub virtual environment install `Pandas <http://pandas.pydata.org/>`_.
+Complete the Pandas tutorial `here <synesthesiam.com/posts/an-introduction-to-pandas.html>`_, ignoring the first installation step, which you already did.
+The tutorial uses an older version of Pandas than yours, so some function APIs might have changed.
+If you encounter errors, check the `Pandas documentation <http://pandas.pydata.org/pandas-docs/stable/>`_ for the current correct usage.

-1. Read the `Wikipedia page on GTFS <https://en.wikipedia.org/wiki/GTFS>`_.
-In your PyClub virtual environment install `Pandas <http://pandas.pydata.org/>`_.
-Download a cleaned version of Auckland's latest GTFS feed from ``data/homework_02``.
+2. Read the `Wikipedia page on GTFS <https://en.wikipedia.org/wiki/GTFS>`_.

+3. Download a cleaned version of Auckland's latest GTFS feed from ``data/homework_02``.
 Working in a Jupyter notebook, complete the following function and test it.

   .. code-block:: python